MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

    scipt)
    The akvcam capture device is now located at `/dev/video2` (This is the one you have to choose in the software that displays your webcam video )
-3. Have a good graphics card.
-With a Geforce 2080TI we could achieve 24 fps for the artistic style tansfer a with a resolution of 1280x720 TODO continue
+3. Have a good graphics card with driver version >465.31 installed.
+With a Geforce 2080TI we could achieve 24 fps for the artistic style tansfer a with a resolution of 1280x720
 4. Install the cuda libraries with version >= [cuda 11.0](https://developer.nvidia.com/cuda-11.0-download-archive) installed.
 5. Install tensorrt python wheels with version > 8.0.0.3
 5. Install python packages given in the requirements.txt.
-   torch 1.8.1 is only needed for the artistic style transfer.
-The other requirements are: opencv-python==4.2.0.32, torchvision==0.7.0, numpy==1.18.2.

 8. Download the [style models](https://u-173-c142.cs.uni-tuebingen.de/index.php/s/ierXwx3DS8X48ss).
    Extract the file and copy the folders to `./data` .